 Col. Cooper’s Color Code — you’re very likely doing it wrong.
-There’s a possibility this article will slaughter a few sacred cows…and it’s certain to create ass pain.
-What we want it to do, more than anything else, is get engaged professionals talking, whether they agree with the author’s contention or not.
+There’s a possibility this article will slaughter a few sacred cows.
+It is certain to cause some ass pain.
+That’s okay, though.
+What we want to do, more than anything else is get engaged professionals talking whether they agree with the author’s contention or not.
 Know why?
-Because discussion, disagreement, and civil discourse is where learning occurs.
-Breach Bang Clear
+Because discussion, disagreement, and civil discourse are where learning occurs.

-Situational Awareness & the Mind: Re-rethinking Cooper’s Colors Revisited
+Situational Awareness & Your Mind: Rethinking Cooper’s Color Code

 At some point in the 1970s, Jeff Cooper created what is often called the Color Code.
 When he originally thought it up, and as he taught it, his purpose was to describe a shooter’s “…capacity…to cross the psychological barrier that inhibits [the] ability to take deadly action,” i.e., his or her mental preparation to press the trigger on a live target.